Does your thumb ache when gripping objects or scrolling on your phone?

 - Buttoning shirts or pants

-- Turning a key in a lock
+- Turning a doorknob and a key in a lock

 - Picking up small objects like coins